shaandhal13-ux/bakery-billing-django/README.md

 | **Backend** | Django (Python) |
 | **Database** | MySQL |
 | **Other Tools** | MySQL Workbench, xhtml2pdf, SMTP |

+## 📄LICENSE
+This project is licensed under the MIT License — you are free to use, modify, and distribute it with proper credit.